gpsea.analysis.mtc_filter package

 See Test all terms section for more info.

-filter(gt_predicate: GenotypePolyPredicate, ph_predicates: Sequence[PhenotypePolyPredicate[P]], counts: Sequence[DataFrame]) Sequence[PhenotypeMtcResult][source]
+filter(gt_predicate: GenotypePolyPredicate, ph_predicates: Sequence[PhenotypePolyPredicate[P]], counts: Sequence[DataFrame], cohort_size: int) Sequence[PhenotypeMtcResult][source]

 Test if the phenotype with given counts should be included in the downstream analysis.